modir/using-laminas-framework-book/version2/docs/doctrine.md

 automatically installs the `DoctrineModule` and all necessary Doctrine components (*Doctrine\\DBAL*, *Doctrine\\ORM*, etc.)

-I> As a bonus, at the end of installation, Composer "suggests" you to install some additional packages I> that might be useful for you (`doctrine/migrations`, `doctrine/data-fixtures`, etc.) If you strongly I> wish, you may add those dependencies with the Composer's `require` command as well.
+> As a bonus, at the end of installation, Composer "suggests" you to install some additional packages
+> that might be useful for you (`doctrine/migrations`, `doctrine/data-fixtures`, etc.) If you strongly
+> wish, you may add those dependencies with the Composer's `require` command as well.

 When the installation has been finished, you can find the Doctrine files in your *APP_DIR/vendor* directory (see the figure 12.4 below).

 ![Figure 12.4.
 Doctrine files are installed to vendor directory](images/doctrine/installed_doctrine_files.png)

-T> You use the `php composer.phar require` command for the first time you install Doctrine.
-Once the T> *composer.json* (and *composer.lock*) files have been modified by Composer, you are able to install (or update) T> all dependencies as usual by typing the `php composer.phar install` or `php composer.phar update` T> commands, respectively, from your command shell.
+> You use the `php composer.phar require` command for the first time you install Doctrine.
+Once the
+> *composer.json* (and *composer.lock*) files have been modified by Composer, you are able to install (or update)
+> all dependencies as usual by typing the `php composer.phar install` or `php composer.phar update`
+> commands, respectively, from your command shell.

 ### Loading Doctrine Integration Modules on Application Start Up